way0750/algorithm_redux/README.md

 In `testing/bootstrap.js` things related to testing are loaded there.
 Including the `expect` function, which is assinged to the global scope

+# The Launch.json
+this is where the debugging with vs code feature is setup

+it's at `root/.vscode/launch.json`

+# typescript typing
+the global type file is at `index.d.ts` at the root level you might want to add all the globally available librarys' type there

 # some interesting stuffs:
 ## execute TypeScipt file without having to compile to JS first